BLOCKvIO/web-face-sdk/README.md

 #### Getting Started

-Before being able to communicate with the viewer you are required to initialize the SDK.
+If you would like to access the backing vAtom or interact with the BLOCKv platform in any way, you should start by initialising the SDK.
 >Trying to access any other features of the SDK prior to initialisation will cause an error to be thrown.

 ```